telerik/kendo-ui-core/docs/controls/editors/autocomplete/how-to/AngularJS/using-templates-with-angular.md

 ---
 title: Use Custom Templates
-page_title: Use Custom Templates | Kendo UI AutoComplete Widget
+page_title: Use Custom Templates | Kendo UI AutoComplete
 description: "Learn how to use templates with AngularJS inside the Kendo UI templates of the AutoComplete widget."
 slug: howto_use_custom_angularjs_templates_autocomplete
 ---